astampoulis/makam-paper-funpearl/makamcode/05-gadts.md

 while dynamically it means something akin to a `typecase`, statically, it means that rules might specialize their type variables, and this remains so for type-checking the whole rule.

-But alas!
+But... aha!
 Is it not type specialization during pattern matching that is an essential feature of the GADTs of your land?
 Maybe that means that we can use Ad-Hoc Polymorphism not just to do `typecase` but also to work with GADTs in our land?
 Consider this!
 The venerable List that Knows Its Length: